30 Stocks Traders Are Shorting Like Crazy

 Sector: Online Retail

-Comment: Zulily is a daily deals site for mums, and in early August posted second quarter revenue that rose 97% year-over-year while raising its full-year revenue outlook to $US1.2-$1.225 billion.
+Comment: Zulily is a daily deals site for mums, and we recently toured their Seattle offices.
+In May, the company reported sales that grew 87% in the first quarter and raised its fiscal-year revenue expectations.

 data from FinViz